 - 1 and 1/2 cups fresh cherries, pitted and halved

-- 1 tablespoon pure maple syrup (sweeten to taste)
+- 1 tablespoon pure maple syrup (or any sweetener of choice; sweeten to taste)

 - 1 teaspoon lemon juice

 - Crush the Vanilla Wafers in a food processor.
 Or you can put them in a Ziploc bag and crush them with a rolling pin.
 Transfer the cookies crumbs to a small bowl and stir in the melted butter.

 - Press the cookie mixture into the bottom of your serving glasses.